PLSC/bedside-ios/Pods/AmplifyPlugins/README.md

 ```

 Open your project using ./YOUR-PROJECT-NAME.xcworkspace file.
 Remember to always use ./YOUR-PROJECT-NAME.xcworkspace to open your Xcode project from now on.

+## Reporting Bugs/Feature Requests

+We welcome you to use the GitHub issue tracker to report bugs or suggest features.

+When filing an issue, please check [existing open](https://github.com/aws-amplify/amplify-ios/issues), or [recently closed](https://github.com/aws-amplify/amplify-ios/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already
+reported the issue.
+Please try to include as much information as you can.
+Details like these are incredibly useful:

+* Expected behavior and observed behavior
+* A reproducible test case or series of steps
+* The version of our code being used
+* Any modifications you've made relevant to the bug
+* Anything custom about your environment or deployment

+## Open Source Contributions

+We welcome any and all contributions from the community!
+Make sure you read through our contribution guide [here](./CONTRIBUTING.md) before submitting any PR's.
+Thanks! <3